watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In the Deployments box, the api service is highlighted with a grey timer icon at left and a pod count of 1/2 listed at right.](media/image118.png)

 6. From the Navigation menu, select Workloads.
 From this view, note that the health overview in the right panel of this view.
-You'll see the following:
+You will see the following:

    - One deployment and one replica set are each healthy for the api service.